chronicleprotocol/charts/README.md

 $ pre-commit --version
 pre-commit 3.3.3
 ```
-And be sure to install the precommit configs
+And be sure to install the pre-commit configs
 ```
 pre-commit install
 ```

-nd be sure to install the pre-commit configs
+and be sure to install the pre-commit configs
 ```
 pre-commit install
 ```